-Statutory/regulatory requirements Balanced Budget Requirement : Part I of the Local Government Finance Act 1992 requires the Council to calculate its budget requirement for each financial year including, among other aspects: (a) the expenditure which is estimated to be incurred in the year in performing its functions and which will be charged to a revenue account, and (b) revenue costs which flow from capital financing decisions The Act requires the Council to set a council tax sufficient to meet expenditure after taking into account other sources of income.
+Statutory/regulatory requirements Balanced Budget Requirement: Part I of the Local Government Finance Act 1992 requires the Council to calculate its budget requirement for each financial year including, among other aspects: (a) the expenditure which is estimated to be incurred in the year in performing its functions and which will be charged to a revenue account, and (b) revenue costs which flow from capital financing decisions The Act requires the Council to set a council tax sufficient to meet expenditure after taking into account other sources of income.

-A accuration of prostings - The Assounts and Audit Desculations 2015 and
+A The Assessment and Assellt Demolations 2045 and

-Accounting practices and standards The Accounts and Audit Regulations 2015 and subsequent amondments
+Accounting practices and standards The Accounts and Audit Regulations 2015 and

-and standards subsequent amendments
+and Standards subsequent amendments

-The Local Authorities (Capital Finance and Accounting) (Equation 1)
+The Local Authorities (Capital Finance and Accounting)

-(England) Regulations 2003 and subsequent
+(England) Regulations 2003 and subsequent amendments

-amendments

-MHCLG Statutory Guidance on Minimum Revenue
+MHCLG Statutory Guidance on Minimum Revenue Providio (2018 Edition)

 Provision (2018 Edition)

-CIPFA/LASAAC Code of Practice on Local Council
+CIPFA/LASAAC Code of Practice on Local Council A security as in the LUC (2009/20 Faltition)

 Accounting in the UK (2022/23 Edition)

 Relevant CIPFA Bulletins

 IFRS 7 Financial Instruments: Disclosures

 IFRS 9 Financial Instruments

 IAS 23 Borrowing Costs

 IAS 32 Financial Instruments: Presentation

 IPSAS 28 Financial Instruments: Presentation

-IPSAS 30 Financial Instruments: Disclosures
+■ IPSAS 30 Financial Instruments: Disclosures

-IPSAS 41 Financial Instruments
+■ IPSAS 41 Financial Instruments

 Financial Statements The Financial Statements comprise:

 Narrative Report

 Responsibilities for the Statement of Accounts

 Annual Governance Statement

 Comprehensive Income and Expenditure Statement

+(Group and Council)

-(Group and Council)Movement in Reserves Statement
+Movement in Reserves Statement Release Character and Course it

-Balance Sheet (Group and Council)Cash Flow Statement (Group and Council)
+Balance Sheet (Group and Council) Cook Flow Statement (Group and Council)

-Notes to the Financial Statements
+Cash Flow Statement (Group and Council)Notes to the Financial Statements

-(if applicable) Housing Revenue Account Income and
+• (if applicable) Housing Revenue Account Income and

 Expenditure Statement and notes

 Collection Fund

 Remuneration Report

 Glossary and abbreviations

 Format of the The current form of the Council's accounts is published online

-Council's accounts The current form of the Council's accounts is published offline
+Council's accounts

-Disclosures relating Notes to the annual Statement of Accounts include: to treasury management Financial Instruments - Financial Assets, Financial Liabilities; Income, Expense, Gains and Losses on Financial Instruments Fair Value of Financial Assets and Liabilities Nature and Extent of Risks arising from Financial Instruments: Credit Risk, Liquidity Risk, Refinancing and Maturity Risk, Market Risks (Interest rate risk, Price risk and Exchange Rate Risk) The Council's treasury advisor, Arlingclose, provides a template for the above each year.
+Disclosures relating Notes to the annual Statement of Accounts include: to treasury • Financial Instruments - Financial Assets, Financial management Liabilities; Income, Expense, Gains and Losses on Financial Instruments Fair Value of Financial Assets and Liabilities • Nature and Extent of Risks arising from Financial Instruments: Credit Risk, Liquidity Risk, Refinancing and Maturity Risk, Market Risks (Interest rate risk, Price risk and Exchange Rate Risk) The Council's treasury advisor, Arlingclose, provides a template for the above each year.
 The Council will exercise judgement on the level of detail to be disclosed about financial instruments, taking into account the relative significance of those instruments.
-So that the information is comprehensible, material information should not be obscured by immaterial information or by aggregating material items that have different natures or functions.
-Internal and External Audit Internal Audit conducts regular reviews of the treasury management function and probity testing.
-The internal and external auditors will be given access to treasury management information/documentation as required by them.
-List of information requirements of external auditors The following information is requested by the external auditor and should be considered an initial request for information.
-It is usually followed by more detailed audit testing work which often requires further information and/or explanations from the Council's officers.
+So that the information is comprehensible, information should not be obscured by immaterial information or by aggregating material items that have different natures or functions.
+Internal and External Internal Audit conducts regular reviews of the treasury management function and probity testing.
+Audit The internal and external auditors will be given access to treasury management information/documentation as required by them.
+List of information The following information is requested by the external auditor requirements of and should be considered an initial request for information.
+It external auditors is usually followed by more detailed audit testing work which often requires further information and/or explanations from the Council's officers.
 Information in this context includes internally generated documents including those from the Council's Treasury Management System, externally generated documents, observation of treasury management practices which support and explain the operation and activities of the treasury management function.
-Determination of Affordable Borrowing Limit under Section 3 of the Local Government Act 2003 Prudential Indicators Traceury Management Strategy including Appual Treasury Management Strategy including Annual Investment Strategy External borrowing
+Determination of Affordable Borrowing Limit under Section 3 of the Local Government Act 2003 Prudential Indicators Treasury Management Strategy including Annual Investment Strategy External borrowing